PSORLab/EAGO.jl/docs/src/McCormick/usage.md

 ![Figure_1](Figure_1.png)

-By setting the differentiability to 1, using the below command and re-plotting we arrive at the below graph
+If we instead use the constructor `xMC = MC{1,Diff}(x,Intv,1)` in the above code, and then re-plot we arrive at the below graph
 ```julia
 set_diff_relax!(1)
 ```